 4) Enjoy the city view with a cocktail in hand

-My boyfriend and I are big cocktail drinkers and often they are in dark, small bars.
-But I also really enjoy bars with a view and I got just that at the Ritz-Carlton.
+I really enjoy bars with a view and I got just that at the Ritz-Carlton.
 It is on the 45th floor with a beautiful panoramic view.
 The drinks are pricey but you can sip on one for a while as the servers are not pushy.
-I’m planning on writing a separate post for just cocktails in Japan!
+Check out my guide on what to drink in Tokyo!